Kayyleigh/BarNotation/README.md

 - **Editor Modes**:
   - Work in visible cells using Edit Mode
   - Switch to Preview mode to see roughly how LaTeX would render
-  - Toggle Locked mode to disable interaction and get a clean overview with minimal clutter.
+  - Toggle Locked mode to disable interaction and get a clean overview with minimal clutter
 - **LaTeX Integration**:
   - View the LaTeX translation of math cells
   - Copy LaTeX with `Ctrl+C`